-Mountain Province is strongly committed to the highest standards of ethics and governance.
+Mountain Province Diamonds is strongly committed to the highest standards of ethics and governance.
 The Company adheres to corporate governance best practices introduced by the Canadian Securities Administrators in National Policy 58-201 and adopted by the Toronto Stock Exchange (TSX).

 This committee meets with independent auditors to review financial reporting, internal accounting, financial controls and audit procedures.
 The committee also reviews the Company’s annual report, financial statements and other regulatory documents for public distribution.
-The Chair of the Audit Committee is David Whittle.

 This committee meets with the Company’s President to review the compensation of executives and make recommendations to the Board.
-The Chair of the Compensation Committee is Carl Verley.

-Mountain Province has a Business Conduct Policy to ensure that directors, officers, employees and consultants of the Company conduct themselves ethically at all times.
+Mountain Province Diamonds has a Business Conduct Policy to ensure that directors, officers, employees and consultants of the Company conduct themselves ethically at all times.

 As a public company, the integrity, transparency and accountability of the financial, administrative and management practices of Mountain Province Diamonds Inc. is critical.
 This guides the decisions of the board of directors of the Company and is relied upon by shareholders of the Company and the financial markets.
 For these reasons, it is critical for the Company and its subsidiaries to maintain a workplace where concerns regarding questionable business practices can be raised without fear of any discrimination, retaliation or harassment.